Capital punishment in Indonesia: Criminal offenses punishable by death based on the Indonesian Criminal Code

-Criminal offences punishable by death based on Laws aside to Indonesia Criminal Code
+Criminal offenses punishable by death based on laws other than the Indonesian Criminal Code

-Following criminal offences are not regulated in Indonesia Criminal Code, but in other laws.
-Violation of these criminal offences resulted in punishment by death.
-Some of the offences here were eventually moved to the newly coded 2023 Indonesian Criminal Code or given lesser sentences by the new Criminal Code.
+The following criminal offenses are not regulated in Indonesia Criminal Code, but in other laws.
+Violation of these criminal offenses resulted in punishment by death.
+Some of the offenses here were eventually moved to the newly coded 2023 Indonesian Criminal Code or given lesser sentences by the new Criminal Code.